1. Home

 • - Human rights issues to be considered: 25 listed items including respect for human rights and non-compliance with abuses, harassment and abuse, child labor (right to education), discriminatory actions and expressions, forced labor (including human trafficking), restrictions on the right to association and collective bargaining, and disadvantages on the basis of gender (including gender equality and equal pay for equal work), etc.

-• - International norms on human rights and corporate human rights benchmarks: The Ten Principles of the UN Global Compact, the UN Guiding Principles on Business and Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, the ILO Core Labor Standards, the Universal Declaration of Human Rights, the Global Reporting Initiative (GRI), the CHRB, the Dow Jones Sustainability Index (DJSI), and the FTSE.
+• - International norms on human rights and corporate human rights benchmarks: The Ten Principles of the UN Global Compact, the UN Guiding Principles on Business and Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, the ILO Core Labor Standards, the Universal Declaration of Human Rights, the Global Reporting Initiative (GRI), the CHRB, the Dow Jones Sustainability Indices (DJSI), and the FTSE4Good Index Series (FTSE).

 We assessed the status of our activities against the human rights issues identified above.
 This was done by interviewing stakeholders in Japan and overseas, and investigating internal documents such as surveys and reports — while also referring to external documents for any potential impact on human rights.
 Based on our findings, we determined the severity and likelihood of both potential and visible risks to human rights, as well as the status of our preventive and corrective measures.